adjust/adobe_air_sdk/README.md

 ### 12. Event buffering

-If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
+If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in a single batch every minute.
 You can enable event buffering by calling the `adjustConfig.setEventBufferingEnabled` method with parameter `true`.

 ```actionscript